-- 3.1 The official Team Entry Form must be forwarded by all participating countries to both FIH and the Organising Committee not later than 14 days before the start of the tournament. - 3.2 By virtue of a Team submitting a Team Entry Form to an International Event, all Team members are automatically bound by and required to comply with all of the provisions of the FIH Tournament Regulations, Code of Conduct, Media Policy and Uniform Advertising Policy. - 3.3 All players must be identified by their respective playing shirts numbered within the range 1 99 which must remain the same throughout the competition. - 3.4 The Team Entry Form must include: - a the names of up to 10 players wishing to take part in the tournament identified by their respective playing shirt numbers - b the name of the Team Manager, not being the Head Coach; - c the name(s) of the Head Coach, any Assistant Coach, Team Physiotherapist and Team Medical Doctor, if present and wishing to be authorised to sit on the team bench; - d details of the primary and alternative colours of field players clothing.
+- 3.1 The official Team Entry must be submitted into FIH's Tournament Management System (TMS) by all participating countries not later than 14 days before the start of the tournament. - 3.2 By virtue of a Team submitting a Team Entry Form to an International Event, all Team members are automatically bound by and required to comply with all of the provisions of the FIH Tournament Regulations, Code of Conduct, Media Policy and Uniform Advertising Policy. - 3.3 All players must be identified by their respective playing shirts numbered within the range 1 99 which must remain the same throughout the competition. - 3.4 The Team Entry Form must include: - a the names of up to 12 players wishing to take part in the tournament identified by their respective playing shirt numbers; - b the name of the Team Manager, not being the Head Coach; - c the name(s) of the Head Coach, any Assistant Coach, Assistant Team Manager, Team Physiotherapist and Team Medical Doctor, if present and wishing to be authorised to sit on the team bench; - d details of the primary and alternative colours of field players clothing.
 Each piece in one set must consist of at least 80% single colour.
-No colour that is one set of clothing may be repeated in the other relevant item of uniform (ie shirts, shorts, skirts / skorts and socks) except in collars, edging, piping or other decorative features (eg an accepted manufacturer's branding); and - e details as to primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from each other and must not include any colours of the field players' shirts. - 3.5 Notification in writing of any amendment to an entry form must be delivered by the Team Manager to the Technical Delegate not later than 12:00 (local time) on the day before the first match of the tournament or at the Event Briefing Meeting, whichever is the later, provided that a team may not replace any player who was named on the Team Entry Form and subsequently suspended by the Technical Delegate for a breach of the Code of Conduct.
-No further amendments to the players listed will be accepted after the deadline concerned.
+No colour that is one set of clothing may be repeated in the other relevant item of uniform (ie shirts, shorts, skirts / skorts and socks) except in collars, edging, piping or other decorative features (eg an accepted manufacturer's branding); - e details as to primary and alternate colours of goalkeeper's shirts which must consist of colours completely different from each other and must not include any colours of the field players' shirts.